Psychotherapy, Psychoanalysis, and Couples Therapy

 Reduced fees available

 Serving Washington, D.C., Baltimore, and the surrounding metropolitan area

-The Reduced Fee Referral Service is associated with the ICP+P Training Programs.
-Individuals seeking assistance through this service may be referred to a therapist-in-training or to an analyst-in-training, pending availability.
-The trainees are mental health professionals, with years of clinical experience, who are seeking post-graduate training.
+The Reduced-Fee Referral Service is associated with the ICP+P Training Programs.
+Individuals seeking assistance through this service will be referred to a therapist-in-training or to an analyst-in-training, schedules permitting.
+The trainees are licensed mental health professionals, with years of clinical experience, who are seeking post-graduate training.
 The service was created to offer trainees the opportunity to enhance their clinical skills.
 The trainees will be supervised by more experienced clinicians who are faculty members of ICP+P. In addition, ICP+P is committed to offering affordable rates to make psychotherapy available to the community at large.